paysera/app-engineering-blog/content/posts/2019-03-13--customizing-gatsby/index.md

 ## What we've changed

 We've made several different types of changes:
-- customising the template and configuration;
+- customizing the template and configuration;
 - installing plugins;
 - extending available data structures and adding new features – custom author for each post and multiple tag support;
-- adding script for workflow customisation – cross posting to Medium.
+- adding script for workflow customization – cross posting to Medium.

 ## Installing plugins